 - all children aged 6 months to less than 5 years (this is new for 2020);

 - all people aged 65 years and older;

 - Aboriginal and Torres Strait Islander people aged 6 months and older;

 - pregnant women; and

-- people with medical conditions that put them at risk of severe influenza (such as heart disease, severe asthma, chronic obstructive pulmonary disease (COPD), impaired immunity and diabetes).
+- people with medical conditions that put them at risk of severe influenza (such as heart disease, severe asthma, chronic obstructive pulmonary disease (COPD), impaired immunity, chronic kidney disease and diabetes).

 These people are at increased risk of severe illness and complications from influenza such as bronchitis and pneumonia.
 Influenza vaccine is available to these people free of charge through the National Immunisation Program.
 Contact your doctor, pharmacy or local vaccination clinic to make an appointment to receive your free vaccine if you are eligible.

 Some people who are eligible for free vaccination may still be charged a consultation fee to receive the vaccine – check with your immunisation provider.